CoreModels

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, so the description must compensate.
-It adds meaning by noting that mixinId and mixinColumnsIds come from get_mixins_and_relation_groups, but it does not explain graphProjectId or targetNodeId, leaving gaps.
+Schema description coverage is 0%, but the description adds value by specifying that mixinId and column ids come from get_mixins_and_relation_groups.
+However, it does not explain other parameters like graphProjectId or targetNodeId, leaving gaps.
+The contribution is partial.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.